EdRands/laravel-seeder/readme.md

 ### What's In This Thing

-[Laravel 4.0](http://laravel.com/), of course.
+The latest stable version of [Laravel 4](http://laravel.com/), of course.
 Wouldn't be much of a Laravel project seeder without that.

 Testing is important, if for no other reason than the developer's peace of mind.
 Therefore the seeder includes [Codeception](http://codeception.com/), [Mockery](https://github.com/padraic/mockery) and [Hamcrest](https://github.com/davedevelopment/hamcrest-php).
 These tools make testing easier, almost fun, and therefore more likely testing will actually happen.